ansegura7/TextProcessing_CiteSeerUMD/README.md

 - Remove stop-words

 ## Program Execution Rules
 A .JAR file of the program was created.
-The JAR name is: KD_HW1_v1.7.jar
+The JAR name is: KD_HW1_v1.7.jar and you must send the path of the "citeseer" directory as a parameter.

-Therefore, to run the program you should go into the HW1 directory on Virtual Machine and then execute the following command:
+Therefore, to run the program you should go into the HW1 directory on your machine and then execute the following command:
 ~~~
     cd HW1
     java -jar KD_HW1_v1.7.jar citeseer/
 ~~~
 The .JAR program must be run with Java 7 or higher.
-You must send the path of the "citeseer" directory as a parameter.

 ## Program Output
 The program will show by console the answers for the project questions.